gregcotech007/quiz/README.md

 If the user gets the question incorrect, their score does not change and the player is presented with their running score and a message that they got the question incorrect.

-Once the player has attempted all questions, they will then be presented with a final score.
+Once the player has attempted all questions, they will then be presented with their final score.
 It is broken down into 3 results:

     - less than or equal to 5 = "Better luck next time." with total score provided.
-    - less thank or equal to 15 = "Great answers" with total score provided.
+    - less thank or equal to 15 = "Well done, great answers" with total score provided.
     - greater than 15 = "Congratulations Quizmaster!" with total score provided.

 The player is then offered the option to play again by entering y/Y for Yes or n/N for No.